AvinaashAnandK/casper-coherelablab/README.md

-# Casper: Enhancing ML Development Productivity
+# Casper: Chat-led devtool to enhance ML Development Productivity

 ## Introduction
 Casper is designed to boost the productivity of developers in machine learning (ML) projects.
 It caters to all levels of expertise, offering essential tools to simplify and improve the development process.